Manually Changing the beaTunes Memory Configuration on Windows

 BEATUNES_MEMORYfrom the top/user section.

-The following recipe applies to beaTunes3, not beaTunes4.
+The following recipe applies to beaTunes3, not beaTunes4 or later.

 If you repeatedly run into OutOfMemoryErrors, and other remedies don't help, you might want to manually change beaTunes' memory configuration.